Thittho/Non-ordinary-locus/sage/README.md

 ### Sample Example

-The command `CurveDataSample(p, r, s, t0, t1)` returns a count of the number of curves with various $p$-ranks for the sample of curves over $\mathbb{F}_q$.
+The command `CurveDataSample(p, r, s, t0, t1)` returns a count of the number of curves with various $p$-ranks for a sample of curves over $\mathbb{F}_q$.
 Again, $q = p^r$ for $p$ a rational prime, but this command also allows the user to specify the sample size $s$.

 Further, this function takes two optional arguments, allowing the user to specify coefficients in the model of the hyperelliptic curve family.
 The user can set the constant coefficient $t_0$, or the constant and linear coefficients $t_0$ and $t_1$.
+If the optional arguments are not specified, then these coefficients will be randomly chosen from $\mathbb{F}_q$.

 INPUT:
 * `p` - a rational prime number